linode/apl-docs/docs/get-started/labs/custom-metrics.md

 ## See the custom metrics

-To see the metrics:
+To see the custom metrics:

-1. Open the `Prometheus` app
+1. Open the `Prometheus` app.

-2. In Prometheus, fill in the following Expression: `application_greetings_total`
+2. In Prometheus, fill in the following Expression: `application_greetings_total`.

-3. Click on `Graph`
+3. Click on `Graph`.

 4. You should now see the following:

 ![metrics](../../img/custom-metrics-1.png)

 ## Next steps

 Prometheus is now scraping our custom metrics.
 You can now use these metrics to:

-- Create a dashboard in Grafana in the lab [Create custom dashboards](lab-30.md)
+- Create a dashboard in Grafana in the lab [Create custom dashboards](custom-dashboards.md)

-- Create rules and send alerts in the lab [Create custom rules](lab-31.md)
+- Create rules and send alerts in the lab [Create custom rules](custom-rules.md)